Will your city be the next Earth Hour Capital?

 We Love Khunan and MedellinThe City Challenge also awarded the winning cities for its social media campaign We Love Cities.
 Over 300,000 votes were received from people around the world to select their most loveable of our 33 finalist cities and also send in their suggestions online of how to make them more sustainable.
 Tied for first place were the cities of Khunan, Thailand and Medellin, Colombia.

-Visit Carbonn Cities Climate Registry for more information on what these cities are doing to develop sustainably and to transition toward a 100% renewable energy future.
+The jury selection of Earth Hour Capitals is separate from the We Love Cities award and is completely based on the data that the cities report for the EHCC on the Carbonn Cities climate registry.
+Visit http://citiesclimateregistry.org/data/ for more information on what the participating cities are doing to develop sustainably and to transition toward a 100% renewable energy future.

 Christiana Figueres, member of the international jury for the WWF Earth Hour City Challenge, recognized the participation of all cities involved in the challenge at the Award ceremony 2013.
 City-level response is integral in the fight against climate change and cities that engaged in the Earth Hour City Challenge are leading the way in policy implementation.